 If your company did not receive the notification and does not satisfy the conditions to be exempted from ECI filing, it is still required to file within 3 months from the end of its financial year.

-Examples of ECI Filing Deadlines Based on Different Financial Year Ends
+Examples of ECI Filing Due Dates Based on Different Financial Year Ends

 Advantages of Filing Early